dancepartyteam/tracking/README.md

    * Privileges are determined by the game.
 Unlocking custom content via the server is not supported.
    * You need to reverse engineer the game to determine the privileges.

+## Important Notes

+- The server is designed to be used with a NAS server.
+- The NAS server must be configured to use the NAS token for authentication.
+- You MUST restrict `/admin` to be only accessible from your server IP address.
+- The server & the game will not function without any product and key configurations.

 ## License

 This project is governed by the terms outlined in [LICENSE.md](LICENSE.md).